 MAT in Modern Foreign Language Education

-The Master of Arts in Teaching (MAT) Program is designed for liberal arts graduates in Modern Foreign Languages who wish to teach in middle or secondary schools and who have not completed any professional education courses.
+The Master of Arts in Teaching (MAT) Program is designed for liberal arts graduates in Modern Foreign Languages who wish to teach Arabic, French, or Spanish in middle or secondary schools and who have not completed any professional education courses.

 In collaboration with the Graduate School of Arts & Sciences, students in this 12-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their chosen academic fields.
 Program graduates complete courses in professional education, additional graduate courses in their content fields, and a pre-practicum and practicum or student-teaching experience.

 The Master of Arts in Teaching Program is a 12-month program for full-time students seeking initial licensure for teaching at the middle, junior, or senior high school levels in accordance with requirements in the state of Massachusetts.
 Licensure reciprocity exists with many states, but students should investigate specifics in the state of anticipated residence.

 The program begins in June each year, though in some cases students may begin in September.
 It is also possible to complete the degree over a longer time period as a part-time student.